Here are 8 fun and easy St. Patrick’s Day crafts for kids that will delight, spark creativity and strengthen fine motor skills too.

-With St. Patrick’s Day right around the corner, I thought it would be fun to round up a few of our favourite easy St. Patrick’s Day crafts and put them all here in one place for you.
+With March 17th just around the corner, I thought it would be fun to round up a few of our favourite St. Patrick’s Day crafts for you.

-These St. Paddy’s Day crafts are all suitable for toddlers and preschoolers but elementary students will enjoy some of them as well.
-They all use common, household materials, so they’re perfect for home, daycare, preschool or the classroom.
+These St. Paddy’s Day crafts and art ideas are all suitable for toddlers and preschoolers but elementary students will enjoy some of them as well.
+All of these crafts and activities use common, household materials, so they’re perfect for home, daycare, preschool or the classroom.

 As you would expect, there are several rainbow crafts here – rainbows and St. Patrick’s Day always go hand and hand together – pot of gold at the end of the rainbow, and all that good stuff.